 Grade Point for Probation status:

 A student will be placed on academic probation when the accumulative grade point average (GPA) is below a 2.000.
 Failure to reach the minimum academic standards (see the Undergraduate Catalog for specifics) in the following semester may result in Academic Dismissal from the University.
 You will be informed of your probationary status by the Registrar's Office.
 If you have been informed by the Registrar that you have been placed on academic probation, you should immediately schedule an appointment to meet with your Academic Advisor to discuss plans for improvement.

 Minimum Grade Requirements when on Academic Probation

 A student with less than 30 earned credits is required to earn a 2.000 term grade point for the probation term (2.100 for students with more than 30 credit hours), and each following term until the cumulative grade point reaches 2.000 or above.
-If you are placed on academic probation, you may be required or strongly encouraged to take only 12 credits, repeat courses, plan to meet with your Academic Advisor (learn more about the PACE Program), use Learning Center tutoring or study skills instruction, or other steps to help in a plan for retention.
+If you are placed on academic probation, you may be required or strongly encouraged to take only 12 credits, repeat courses, plan to meet with your Academic Advisor (learn more about the PACE Program), use Learning Center tutoring or success strategies instruction, or carry out other steps to help in a plan for retention.

 Freshman Academic Advising Center

 Hours: 8 a.m-5 p.m.
 Monday-Friday (Summer Hours: 7:30 a.m. to 4 p.m.)